GDQuest/website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

 ### Automate the Boring Stuff with Python

-Put your new Python knowledge to good use with this [ free book ](http://automatetheboringstuff.com/)!
+Put your new Python knowledge to good use with this [free book](http://automatetheboringstuff.com/)!
 It is a collection of nice tricks to make your computer work for you.
 Need to rename many files in a complex way or automate web searches?
 Each of these programming drills will help you better understand your computer and the Python language by giving you new tools which will help you save time in your future projects.

 ![Automate the Boring Stuff with Python ebook cover](./img/automate-boring-stuff-with-python-cover.png)

-The Python community also put up a [ nice guide ](http://docs.python-guide.org/en/latest/intro/learning/) to help you go further with the language.
+The Python community also put up a [nice guide](http://docs.python-guide.org/en/latest/intro/learning/) to help you go further with the language.

 ## Summary